The Human Truth Foundation

 For more, see:

-Regarding its responsibility towards the environment, Thailand is positioned 26th in the world.
-This rank is derived from 7 data sets.
-Thailand does better than average when it comes to the rate of rational beliefs on the environment in the population43, reducing annual meat consumption per person44, its forested percent change 2000-202045 and in its sign-up rate to major international accords on protecting the environment.
-But, things still need to improve in Thailand.
-Thailand does worse than average in terms of its score on the Green Future Index46, energy to GDP efficiency47 and in its environmental performance48.
+Thailand is 26th in the world regarding its responsibility towards the environment.
+This rank is computed using 21 data sets.
+Thailand does better than average in the rate of rational beliefs on the environment in the population45, reducing annual meat consumption per person46, its forested percent change 2000-202047 and in its sign-up rate to major international accords on protecting the environment.
+But, things could still be better.
+Thailand does worse than average in its score on the Green Future Index48, energy to GDP efficiency49 and in its environmental performance50.

 Forest Area Change 2000-2020